U.S.–China Strategic and Economic Dialogue: Second round meetings

 The meetings for the second round of the dialogue took place on May 24–25, 2010 in Beijing.
-Chinese President Hu Jintao gave a speech on the opening ceremony in the Great Hall of the People.
+Chinese leader Hu Jintao gave a speech on the opening ceremony in the Great Hall of the People.
 The dialogue was co-chaired by Hillary Clinton, Timothy Geithner, Wang Qishan and Dai Bingguo.

 Before the dialogue, Hillary Clinton wrote an op-ed in the Global Times.
 Chinese Finance Minister Xie Xuren wrote a piece in the Washington Post.

 Highlights

 Strategic Track

 The Strategic Track resulted in 26 concrete outcomes.

 Participants

 Over 200 senior U.S. officials arrived in Beijing for the meeting and a large delegation from China also participated.
 15-18 U.S. cabinet officials and agency heads participated making it one of the largest U.S. delegation to travel to a foreign country.

 Economic Track

-As special representatives of President Barack Obama and President Hu Jintao, U.S. Treasury Secretary Timothy Geithner and Chinese Vice Premier Wang Qishan were joined by many high-level officials for the Economic Track.
+As special representatives of President Barack Obama and Chinese leader Hu Jintao, U.S. Treasury Secretary Timothy Geithner and Chinese Vice Premier Wang Qishan were joined by many high-level officials for the Economic Track.